chirongaA/helbme/README.md

 * Install or deploy HelbMe following the Installation instructions outlined previously.
 * Users manually upload screenshots.
 * Suspicious messages are flagged with clear instructions on what to do next if they are scams.
+* Deployment of the application is currently underway.

 ---